jamesmorgan/docs/background/introduction.md

 V1.0 of Connext is *live* on the Ethereum mainnet and already being used by prominent projects in the space to scale their transactions.

 This iteration of Connext features basic payment transaction support limited to Ether and the [Dai stablecoin](https://makerdao.com).
 Transactions are routed through a centralized Hub that is hosted by the Connext team which can be connected to with any [Connext client](../develop/client.md).
 User's funds are completely noncustodial, though there are instances where payments themselves, while in-flight, may place a trust burden on the Hub.
-For a detailed overview of the trust assumptions that exist at present, please read [Core Concepts](../usage/coreConcepts.md).
+For a detailed overview of the trust assumptions and limitations that exist at present, please read [System Limitations](../usage/limitations.md).

 Development of v2.0 of Connext is currently underway.
 The coming update will move Connext onto the [CounterFactual Framework](https://counterfactual.io) and enable more abstract conditionality for settling payments, much stronger trust-minimization, and the ability to route transactions over multiple decentralized nodes.